Docs

 const stile = new Stile(process.env.STILE_API_KEY!);

-Use the same stile_sk_ secret key everywhere — there's one environment, so there are no separate test and live keys.
-For building and testing, enable sandbox mode on a dedicated testing organization.
+Use a stile_sk_ secret key everywhere.
+There is one API environment, so current keys have no test/live segment.
+Each key belongs to one organization, so create separate keys for your sandbox and live organizations.
+For building and testing, ask Stile support to enable sandbox mode on a dedicated testing organization.

 Configuration